-Fall New Student Orientation is Online
+Fall New Student Orientation

 Grad Orientation is a self-guided, online resource designed to help prepare you as a graduate student at Case Western Reserve University.
 Once the orientation course is open, you can access it anytime from anywhere with an internet connection.

 The orientation modules will contain valuable info about Diversity 360, Kelvin Smith Library, Access Services, Health and Counseling Services, the CWRU Police, [U]Tech, Academic Integrity and more!

 A Welcome to Campus event will be held on Tuesday, August 23.

 In the meantime, please visit the "First Steps" Information on our website for setting up your email, finding off-campus housing, learning about community resources, and more.
 Also continue to complete items on the New Student Checklist.
 Make sure to upload your photo for your student ID card by August 1!

 Have questions about Orientation?
 Send an email to email@example.com.

 Fulbright Info Sessions